85

 Raymond Lafon 2014 94-95p

 Tasted five times - last time in April 2019.
 Consistent notes.
-Striking acidity, fresh oranges and peach, mango, grapefruit, citrus, great balance, complex and refined.
+Striking acidity, fresh oranges, peach, mango, grapefruit, citrus, great balance, complex and refined.
 Great effort for the vintage.

 Raymond Lafon 2013 96p

-Tasted six times - last time in April 2019.
+Tasted seven times - last time in April 2023.
 Consistent notes.
-A very elegant wine with much finesse, rich, excellent acidity, exquisite balance, great complexity and honeyed finish.
+A very elegant wine with much finesse, rich, excellent acidity, exquisite balance, great complexity, and a honeyed finish.
 It looks like this wine is getting better and better each time I taste it!
-Yep, it was still simply excellent in April 2019!
+Yep, it was still simply excellent in April 2023!

 Raymond Lafon 2011 94p